mleonhard/epok/README.md

 - Internet protocols - We can remove insecure features.
 - Wifi protocols - This could bring a seachange in IoT security.
 - Commercial APIs - Reduced cost of innovation

+## Appendix

+English spelling is silly.
+Since we're making new words, we might as well spell them reasonably.

+I apologize to the residents of the small town named Kotar for giving their town's name to something negative.